-About: Join Dance/NYC, its project partners working across creative disciplines, and CreateNYC, for a town hall exploring the characteristics, needs, and opportunities of the citywide community of arts workers involved in fiscally-sponsored projects.
+About: Organized by Dance/NYC, nine fiscal sponsor partners and CreateNYC, this town hall explores the characteristics, needs, and opportunities of the citywide community of arts workers involved in fiscally-sponsored projects.

-This future-focused conversation will be grounded in the results of a recently completed survey issued to nearly 3,000 artists, arts workers, and volunteers that work with fiscal sponsors.
+The future-focused conversation is grounded in the results of a recently completed survey issued to nearly 3,000 artists, arts workers, and volunteers that work with fiscal sponsors.
 The outcomes will inform ongoing cultural planning for the City of New York.